April 17, 2024 kscope

 Programming Theme: Paint Party

-Alternative Theme Ideas: Picasso Day, Day at the Museum
+Alternative Theme Ideas: Picasso Day, Day at the Museum, LIT/CIT Appreciation Day

-• Bust out all of your favorite craft activities like tie dye, weaving, or jewelry making for an amazing art day.
+• Bust out all of your favorite craft activities like tie dye (above), weaving, or jewelry making for an amazing art day.

-• Have a “painting costume contest” and assign each group a famous painting (Starry Night, Mona Lisa, The Scream, Andy Warhol’s Soup Cans, The Persistence of Memory) and give out a Best Costume award in each group.
+• Have a “dress like a famous painting” costume contest and assign each kid a famous painting (Starry Night, Mona Lisa, The Scream, Andy Warhol’s Soup Cans, The Persistence of Memory) and give out awards for Most Fashionable, Most Creative, Best Acting, Most Artistic, and more!

-Don’t Recommend For: Camps with limited space; camps that are nervous about kids potentially getting paint on clothing or floors; camps on a tight budget.
+Don’t Recommend For: Camps with limited space; camps that are nervous about kids potentially getting paint on clothing or floors; camps on a tight budget; camps with a focus on kids in pre-K or elementary school.

 September 3, 2022 kscope